BEAJousama/rainfall/level4/walkthrough.md

     }
 ```

-We have a global variable m is initialized to 0 if m == 16930116, the  check_and_run() function print the flag.
+We have a global variable m WHICH is initialized to 0, if m == 16930116, the  check_and_run() function print the flag.

 and we have printf(input); a format string vulnerability to overwrite the global variable m with 16930116